JP0121/QuAM/README.md

 To get started with QuAM, follow these steps:

 1. Download the latest .exe from https://github.com/JP0121/QuAM/releases/latest.
-2. Extract to your desktop or other directory.
-3. Run the QuAM.exe.
+2. Run the .exe and enjoy.